MikeChenWM/GAN-Monet-and-Photo/README.md

 # Convert real-world photos between Monet painting
-### Team members: Weimeng Chen, Ivy Cheng
+Team members: Weimeng Chen, Ivy Cheng
-- Goal/Objective:
+### Description:
-generate a photo-realistic image representing the same content without leveraging paired training data
-	- Convert real-world photos to similar Monet paintings (style)
-	- Convert Monet paintings to real-world photos(style)
+We generate a photo-realistic image representing the same content without leveraging paired training data with CycleGANs approach: Convert real-world photos to similar Monet paintings (style) and Convert Monet paintings to real-world photos(style).
+We want to increase the realism of generated images in image-to-image translation and show what reality the artist was observing or imagining while drawing.

 - Challenges:
 Cannot use the ordinary metric to evaluate the performance.
 Evaluation of the performance would be difficult …